smoltorrent

 Usage

 Any macOS or Linux machine can act as coordinator or worker.
-Here's what we tested with:
+This is the exact setup we developed and tested on:

 License